Trading model

 Garant — conservative target

-Garant = A + (B − A) × 0.85.
-The realistic target most setups reach.
-Calculated on the AB leg, not the full ABC extension.
+Garant is the realistic target most setups reach.
+It is calibrated to sit just below typical pullback peaks.
 Garant reached is a major event — the bot logs it to the executed-garant table and DMs subscribers.

 Impulse — aggressive target

-Impulse = C + (B − A) × 1.0 — full ABC extension.
+Impulse is the full target of the wave move.
 Only some setups reach it.
 Useful as a runner target after garant fills and you trail your stop.

 R / R math